sacdallago/biotrainer/examples/custom_embeddings/README.md

 able to add any values he or she wants to the embeddings and train a model with them.
 The notebooks want to show how this can be achieved, the user is encouraged to apply the existing examples to his or her use-case.
+Please also refer to the [data standardization](../../docs/data_standardization.md#embeddings) document to learn about the necessary file standards, that your custom embeddings file has to apply.

 All used files for the examples can be found in *example_files*.